T in the Park 2007

 The 2007 T in the Park festival took place on 6, 7 and 8 July 2007.
 The event was the first time the festival had been held over three days.
 The new Friday evening which included Lily Allen, Arctic Monkeys and The Coral was only available to 50,000 people who purchased weekend and camping tickets which gave access to the festival arena.

 Tickets

 The first 35,000 tickets went on sale shortly after the 2006 festival and were sold within 70 minutes.
-The final batch of 40,000 tickets, were released on the 9th of March and sold out in less than 20 minutes.
+The final batch of 40,000 tickets, were released on 9 March and sold out in less than 20 minutes.

 Event

 The first day was marred by traffic congestion with up to 13 hours of delays and 12 miles of tailbacks on the southbound M90 motorway, which was the knock on effect of Heavy rain causing the main car parks to flood and eventually led to their complete closure.
 The Scots term ye shouldnae even a came became well known at the 2007 festival; as several security staff directed the comment at "revellers" who complained about the appalling traffic.